Basel Mission Press: Printing of Tulu

-The 50 copies which was printed in Mumbai is given the title name as"Geetegalu" (songs).
+The 50 songs which was printed in Mumbai is given the title name as"Geetegalu" (songs).
 In this book 16 songs are written by Moegling, 10 songs written by Weigle, 2 songs written by Layyar.
 The front cover of the book is gravel printed and is mentioned that it was printed in 1840 in the town of Mumbai by the writings of Pandit Anandarayas.
 The first Tulu prayer book was printed after the printing press was brought from Mumbai.
 In 1842, another gravel stone was brought from Madras.
-In this Gravel Printing press, a Tulu language work, the "Mattaaye Bareti Suvartamana" Gospel, was published Kannada translation of Graner, a part of the Bible.
+In this Gravel Printing press, a Tulu language work, the "Mattaaye Barethi Suvartamana" Gospel, was published Kannada translation of Graner, a part of the Bible.
 The missionaries went on to publish folklore as only religious and elementary texts could not reach the masses.
 Large texts, text books, and maps for school use were printed.
 This press was then known as the German Mission Press.The Madras government chose the Basel Mission Press to print the Kannada manuscripts in their newspaper, while the Mumbai government printed text books for their schools.
 Not only did the Kannada script in Tulu language was used in this printing press, the press also published books in Badaga, Kodava and Konkani languages.
 The praise must therefore be credited to the German missionaries who took the precaution of not being blown away by the united Karnataka province.